-- In the Physical Tree, select the DAS component to display its details panel. - In the Toolbar, select the Advanced tool to display check boxes next to the alarm icons. - Select the check box next to an alarm to enable the alarm.
-The Save tool in the toolbar turns yellow. - To disable an alarm, deselect the check box.
+- 1. In the Physical Tree, select the DAS component to display its details panel. - 2.
+In the Toolbar, select the Advanced tool to display check boxes next to the alarm icons. - 3.
+Select the check box next to an alarm to enable the alarm.
+To disable an alarm, deselect the check box.
 The Save tool in the toolbar turns yellow.